maqsoodkhan840/Designs-Of-Buttons/README.md

 ## 📌 Future Plans

-- Add more themed buttons: glassmorphism, 3D, animated, etc.
+- Add more button sets (e.g., Glassmorphism, 3D, Animated)
-- Add `README.md` to each folder with button previews
+- Add individual `README.md` files for each folder
+- Add more advanced interaction effects
-- Create live GitHub Pages preview for each set
+- Publish all sets with GitHub Pages for live demos

 ---

 ## 🤝 Contribution

 Contributions are welcome!
-Feel free to fork this repo, improve the designs, or add your own and submit a pull request.
+Feel free to:

+1. Fork the repo
+2. Add or improve button styles
+3. Submit a pull request

+Let’s build a rich button design library together!

 ---